JaGuzmanT/SaltSpot/README.md

 ## ⚖️ License

 This dataset is released under the MIT License.
-You are free to use, modify, and distribute it, but please credit the *authors* appropriately.
+You are free to use, modify, and distribute it, but please credit the *authors* appropriately. <br>
 *MIT License © 2025 J. A. Guzmán-Torres et al.*

 ## 📩 Contact
 For any questions or issues, please open an issue 🔗 in this repository or contact:

-📢 J. A. Guzmán-Torres - Lead Researcher
+📢 J. A. Guzmán-Torres - Lead Researcher <br>
-✉️ Email: jose.alberto.guzman@umich.mx.com
+✉️ Email: jose.alberto.guzman@umich.mx.com <br>
 🏛 Institution: Universidad Michoacana de San Nicolás de Hidalgo